Main index | Section 1 | 日本語 | Options |

 LIST= uno due tre quattro RANDOM_LIST= ${LIST:Ox} STATIC_RANDOM_LIST:= ${LIST:Ox}may produce output similar to: quattro due tre uno tre due quattro uno due uno quattro tre due uno quattro tre |

-amp;:Q | Quotes every shell meta-character in the variable, so that it can be passed safely to the shell. |
+amp;:Q | Quotes every shell meta-character in the value, so that it can be passed safely to the shell. |

-amp;:q | Quotes every shell meta-character in the variable, and also doubles '$' characters so that it can be passed safely through recursive invocations of make.
-This is equivalent to: 'amp;:S/\amp;$/&&/g:Q'. |
+amp;:q | Quotes every shell meta-character in the value, and also doubles '$' characters so that it can be passed safely through recursive invocations of make.
+This is equivalent to ' amp;:S/\amp;$/&&/g:Q'. |

-amp;:R | Replaces each word in the variable with everything but its suffix. |
+amp;:R | Replaces each word with everything but its suffix. |

-amp;:range[=count] | |
+amp;:range[ =count ] | |

 The value is an integer sequence representing the words of the original value, or the supplied count. | |

-amp;:gmtime[=utc] | |
+amp;:gmtime[ =timestamp ] | |

-The value is a format string for strftime(3), using gmtime(3).
-If a utc value is not provided or is 0, the current time is used. | |
+The value is interpreted as a format string for strftime(3), using gmtime(3), producing the formatted timestamp.
+If a timestamp value is not provided or is 0, the current time is used. | |

 amp;:hash | |

-Compute a 32-bit hash of the value and encode it as hex digits. | |
+Computes a 32-bit hash of the value and encodes it as 8 hex digits. | |

-amp;:localtime[=utc] | |
+amp;:localtime[ =timestamp ] | |

-The value is a format string for strftime(3), using localtime(3).
-If a utc value is not provided or is 0, the current time is used. | |
+The value is interpreted as a format string for strftime(3), using localtime(3), producing the formatted timestamp.
+If a timestamp value is not provided or is 0, the current time is used. | |

-amp;:tA | Attempt to convert variable to an absolute path using realpath(3), if that fails, the value is unchanged. |
+amp;:tA | Attempts to convert the value to an absolute path using realpath(3).
+If that fails, the value is unchanged. |

-amp;:tl | Converts variable to lower-case letters. |
+amp;:tl | Converts the value to lower-case letters. |

 amp;:tsc | |

-Words in the variable are normally separated by a space on expansion.
-This modifier sets the separator to the character c.
-If c is omitted, then no separator is used.
-The common escapes (including octal numeric codes), work as expected. | |
+When joining the words after a modifier that treats the value as words, the words are normally separated by a space.
+This modifier changes the separator to the character c.
+If c is omitted, no separator is used.
+The common escapes (including octal numeric codes) work as expected. | |

-amp;:tu | Converts variable to upper-case letters. |
+amp;:tu | Converts the value to upper-case letters. |

-amp;:tW | Causes the value to be treated as a single word (possibly containing embedded white space).
-See also ‘amp;:[*]’. |
+amp;:tW | Causes subsequent modifiers to treat the value as a single word (possibly containing embedded whitespace).
+See also ' amp;:[*]'. |

-amp;:tw | Causes the value to be treated as a sequence of words delimited by white space.
-See also ‘amp;:[@]’. |
+amp;:tw | Causes the value to be treated as a list of words.
+See also ' amp;:[@]'. |

 amp;:Samp;/ old_stringamp;/ new_stringamp;/ [1gW] | |

-Modify the first occurrence of
+Modifies the first occurrence of

 old_string

-in the variable's value, replacing it with
+in each word of the value, replacing it with

 new_string.